 This method is pretty easy if you know what to look for.

-Let’s start with the most easily recognizable subspecies of the painted turtle, the Southern Painted.
+Let’s start with the most easily recognizable subspecies of the painted turtle, the Southern painted turtle.

 How To Identify A Southern Painted Turtle

 The Southern Painted Turtle is super easy to recognize.
-Their plastrons (the part of their shell that is on the bottom) are completely solid yellow.
+Their plastron (the part of their shell that is on the bottom) is solid yellow.